Mengyue-Li/Community-PSF/README.md

    * Species_con: individual species (*Paspalum conjugatum*, *Achyranthes aspera*, *Setaria viridis*, *Senna tora*, *Senna occidentalis*) presence in both the conditioning and responding phases (binary variable)
 3. The "Species_AG_con" sheet:
    * Pot: the conditioning community ID (/pot)
-   * Sigesbeckia_orientalis-Cannabis_sativa: aboveground biomass of conditioning species plants
+   * Sigesbeckia_orientalis - Cannabis_sativa: aboveground biomass of conditioning species plants
 4. The "pot_data" sheet:
-   * Pot: community ID (/pot):the conditioning community consisted of 284 pots labeled 1_1_1 to 12_3_12.
+   * Pot: community ID (/pot): the conditioning community consisted of 284 pots labeled 1_1_1 to 12_3_12.
 The responding community consisted of 284 pots labeled 1_1_1 to 12_3_12 and five control pots with sterilized soil (CK_1–CK_5).
    * Alive_all_conditioning_plants: pots with complete survival of all 12 individuals were scored as 'YES'; pots with missing biomass (i.e., any mortality) were scored as 'NO'.
    * Composition_con: composition of conditioning community
    * Richness_con: conditioning species richness